 What to Do if This Happens to You

-One of the many things Burns has taught me was that not everyone–not even corporate giants like Lehman Bros.– have all the answers.
+One of the many things that can be learned through Burns’s experience is that not everyone–not even corporate giants like Lehman Bros.– have all the answers.
 She simply had to tap into her courage and give the company a blueprint to help her best navigate this challenge.
 Otherwise, her boss may not have known what to do and there may have been a different result.

 If you find yourself trying to work through this situation, here are some tips that may help: